atharaq/atharaq.github.io/computability/lesson15.md

 (What's the alphabet?
 Doesn't really matter so much.
 Just think about what the partial computable function $F$ should be.)

+The question really asked if there is an algorithm which *decides* if a polynomial has a root.
+That is: is this language decidable?
+We showed that it's c.e.
+There is some interesting history to this problem:

+* In 1949, Martin Davis did some work on this and conjectured that the "Diophantine sets" (sets of numbers which are defined as solutions to a polynomial equation) and c.e. sets are exactly the same sets.
+* In 1950, independently, Julia Robinson conjectures that exponentiation, factorials, and primes are all Diophantine sets.
+* In the late 50s and early 60s, Davis, Hilary Putnam, and Robinson show that Robinson's conjecture (referred to as "J.R.") implies Davis' conjecture (that all c.e. sets are Diophantine).
+* In 1970, Yuri Matiyasevich proves Robinson's conjecture, thereby proving that all c.e. sets are Diophantine.

+How does this relate to Hilbert's Tenth Problem?
+By this point, it had already been well established that there are c.e. sets which are not decidable!
+This was proved by Turing himself, from the very birth of computability theory.
+So by proving that all c.e. sets are Diophantine, this shows that if we take a set which is c.e. but not decidable, it shows that there can be no general algorithm to decide if a number is in a particular Diophantine set.

 # Finishing the proof from last time

 Now for $2 \implies 3$.
 Let $F : \mathcal{L} \to \Gamma^\*$ be a partial computable function.
 Use the fact that $\mathcal{L} \neq \emptyset$, so that there is some specific word $y \in \mathcal{L}$.